The ICC Banking Commission Meeting returns to London on 09–11 November 2026 …

 Speaker: Florian Witt, Chair, ICC Banking Commission

-Keynote: Going for Growth – creating agile economies
+Keynote: Going for growth – creating agile economies

-Adoption of ICC E Rules and standards
+Adoption of ICC eRules and standards

-- The API standards for trade finance
+- The role of API standards in trade finance

 Coffee & networking break